Snigdha17/neogcamp-banana-talk/README.md

 # neogcamp-banana-talk

- Web-app to translate English to Minion language
+Fun Web-app to translate English to Minion language